 Prices were recorded on some papyri that date to a 150 year period during the 19th and 20th Dynasties.
 However, there are many problems associated with interpreting these documents.

-A third unit of value was the hin, a measure of volume equal to .48 litres.
-The khar is a measure of the volume of grain, either emmer or barley, equal to 76.88 litres.
-The khar was most commonly found as a unit of value for baskets, both because the volume of the basket was equal to its value and because baskets are relatively inexpensive.
+The third unit of value was the hin, a measure of volume equal to .48 liters.
+The Khar is a measure of the volume of grain, either emmer or barley, equal to 76.88 liters.
+The Khar was most commonly found as a unit of value for baskets, both because the volume of the basket was equal to its value and because baskets are relatively inexpensive.